dd9jn/rfc4880bis/crypto-refresh.md

 The purpose of the critical bit is to allow the signer to tell an evaluator that it would prefer a new, unknown feature to generate an error rather than being ignored.

 Implementations SHOULD implement the four preferred algorithm subpackets (11, 21, 22, and 39), as well as the "Features" subpacket and the "Reason for Revocation" subpacket.
+To avoid surreptitious forwarding (see {{surreptitious-forwarding}}), implementations SHOULD also implement the "Intended Recipients" subpacket.
 Note that if an implementation chooses not to implement some of the preferences subpackets, it MUST default to the mandatory-to-implement algorithms to ensure interoperability.
 An encrypting implementation that does not implement the "Features" subpacket SHOULD select the type of encrypted data format based instead on the versions of the recipient keys (see {{ciphertext-malleability}} for more details).